What to expect when you attend a Widowed Young Support Day or Weekend

 There are short talks from the front, time for sharing in small groups and, at the weekend events, time to relax and have some leisure time.
-All those involved in talking from the front and facilitating groups have themselves lost a partner whilst still young.
-It’s a safe place amongst those who understand.
+All those involved in talking from the front and facilitating groups have themselves lost a partner while still young.
+It’s a safe place among those who understand.

 This varies for each individual.
 People have come along as soon as a couple of months after the death.
 Others come after a longer period.
 There is no right or wrong answer.
 It can be a helpful experience in those first few difficult months, but also after years have gone by, when there are still difficult hurdles to overcome.

 Numbers can vary.
 However, in the past, on average there have been around 20 people, plus our team of volunteer befrienders (all of whom have lost their partner at a young age).